-- Organic – This is the sweet spot of placement that doesn’t cost you anything if you (or your designer) does a good job prepping your web pages and content for SEO.
+- Organic – This is the sweet spot of placement that is free to achieve if you (or your designer) does a good job of prepping your web pages and content for SEO.

 Saying you want to place “on top” of the page, means advertising.
-If you don’t have a reasonable budget set aside for this type of strategy (anywhere from $500/month for small biz to thousands per month for larger businesses depending on the industry and competitiveness of the keywords); then you need to consider looking at the other sections like maximizing your map listing or organic sections through content marketing.
+This strategy requires a reasonable budget to be competitive (anywhere from $500/month for small biz to thousands per month for larger businesses depending on the industry and competitiveness of the keywords); then you need to consider looking at the other sections like maximizing your map listing or organic sections through content marketing.

 Which Placement is More Effective On Google?

 According to the Similar Web Search Report published in 2016, Paid Search only equates for just over 5% of all traffic while Organic results dominate the engagement of most searchers with nearly 95% of all engagement.